The Franklin PhD programme is fully funded for four years, where successful students will be offered:

 *This PhD studentship programme has been funded by the UK Government through the UKRI – Engineering and Physical Sciences Research Council (ESPRC).
 Research councils are public bodies that provide research funding for grants and scholarships.

-‘Home’ students are defined as UK Nationals, have settled status, have pre-settled status, or have indefinite leave to remain or enter.
+‘Home’ students are defined as UK and Irish Nationals, have settled status, have pre-settled status, or have indefinite leave to remain or enter.
 Whilst applications from international students are welcome at the Franklin, we are not a Tier 4 organisation and so regretfully cannot provide support for visa application costs and the immigration health surcharge.
 Furthermore, international applicants would need to find funding to cover the cost of the gap between ‘home’ and ‘international’ tuition fees at the awarding university.

 Click here to start your application process.

 It’s important for PhD students to maintain a healthy work-life balance, supporting their mental and physical health.

 The Rosalind Franklin Institute is based in Harwell Campus, which boasts a number of specialist research organisations, some of which have their own PhD students, and local services including a dentist, a gym and sports leagues and teams.
 As well as active LGBTQ+ and Green networks, there is also a ‘Nxt Gen’ programme specifically for early-career researchers, and they hold social events on a frequent basis.
 We also have subsidised access to the RAL canteen and coffee outlets on campus, who provide a variety of hot and cold food options.